waykichain-hackathon/korea/smartcontract/README.md

 ```
 <br>

 We created a variable named key_lenTbl (key length table) and declared it to GetContractTxParam(startIndex = 1, length = 4).
-Basically key is part of a key pair for example. {key_name: value_name}.
+Basically key is part of a key pair for example. {key_name: value_name} or {firstname: lastname}
 ```lua
 local key_lenTbl = GetContractTxParam(1, 4)
 ```